The Grand Finale

-With the combination of $3.2 million in voter-approved bond funds and $7.3 million from generous donors to the Next Step Campaign, Ballet Arizona and The School of Ballet Arizona moved in summer 2013 into the organization’s long-awaited, new permanent home at 2835 E. Washington Street in Phoenix.
+With the combination of $3.2 million in voter-approved bond funds and $7.3 million from generous donors to the Next Step Campaign, Ballet Arizona and The School of Ballet Arizona moved in the summer of 2013 into the organization’s long-awaited, new permanent home at 2835 E. Washington St. in Phoenix.
 After 20 challenging years in small, dilapidated quarters on Indian School Road, the Company and the School spread its wings into a redesigned warehouse.
-In this cross-town move, the organization stepped out of a 14,000 square foot facility into a new home more than three times larger – outfitted with an expansive lobby, seven teaching, and rehearsal studios, including a “black box” performance space, as well as dressing rooms, showers, bathrooms, costume, and scene shops, and spaces for education and community programs.
+In this cross-town move, the organization stepped out of a 14,000-square-foot facility into a new home more than three times larger – outfitted with an expansive lobby, seven studios, including a “black box” theatre, as well as dressing rooms, costume and scene shops, and spaces for education and community programs.

-In fulfilling its commitment to voters and hundreds of donors, Ballet Arizona will offer a direct personal encounter with the creative acts of dance, storytelling, and music.
-Properly housed in an accessible location, the new Ballet Arizona Center for Dance will have greater impact over the next five years through programs in the new center and through its network of community-based performances and classes:
+In fulfilling its commitment to voters and hundreds of donors, Ballet Arizona offers a direct personal encounter with the creative acts of dance, storytelling, and music.
+Properly housed in an accessible location, the new Ballet Arizona Center for Dance has a greater impact through its programs and through its network of community-based performances and classes.

 - Free Community School Classes/Master Classes for ages 16 and up.

-- 2016 Summer Workshop: Intensive training program for 20 students aged 9 to 13 selected from local schools with full scholarship support.
+- Summer Workshops: Intensive training program for 20 students aged 9 to 13 selected from local schools with full scholarship support.
 A performance ends the week-long workshop.

 - Increased financial aid for students from low-income families.

-- Attract greater ethnic diversity among students and audience and broaden the geography of dance by taking performances into other communities and settings and increasing financial aid.
+- Attract greater ethnic diversity among students and audiences and broaden the geography of dance by taking performances into other communities and settings and increasing financial aid.